 I am reading historical fiction just now.
-The E key on my keyboard has warn down to a splotch—it’s happened before.
+The E key on my keyboard has worn down to a splotch—it’s happened before.
 I had trouble getting to sleep from dwelling on memories of attack.
 I am waiting for the light so that I can have my walk.
 I am trying not to make things worse on social media.
 I would like to have my say, to talk.
 But silence is safer.
 Most women have been taught to keep their heads down, to smile, to keep silent, and avoid stirring the pot.

 Years ago, the mother of two students asked me whether I was a pot stirrer or oil on troubled waters.
 I admitted I was a stirrer.
 I laughed.
 She did too.
 “I thought so.”
 She handed me a packet.
 She had commissioned a pendant from an Alaska Native carver, carved wood with abalone eyes.
 It is a frog.
 I hold it often.